SITE MAP

 Schematic of Basket Hat

-Diagram One shows the schematic in inches of The Basket Hat.
+Diagram One to the Left, shows the schematic in inches of The Basket Hat.
 I also denoted the different shaping techniques by using the letters A-D. Figure One shows the finished hat.

 Let us analyze the shaping techniques in Diagram One.